Discover 5 Surprising Benefits of Collagen

 In the 1960s, the average time Americans spent sleeping was between seven and eight-and-a-half hours per night; today, however, 50 percent of the American population averages under seven hours.
 Plus, one out of three Americans say they get a good night’s sleep only a few nights (or less) a month.

 But sleep is essential because we require enough quality, restful sleep for physical and mental well-being.
 Why?
 During sleep is when the body restores itself through muscle growth, tissue repair, protein synthesis, growth hormone release and more.†

 If you’re looking to get your collagen from food sources, then I believe you definitely want to start consuming bone broth.
 Check out my recipe for making homemade Beef Bone Broth.
-As this delicious and nutritious liquid simmers, the natural collagen in the beef bones leaches into the broth for you to drink up.
+As this delicious and nutritious liquid simmers, the natural collagen in the beef bones permeates into the broth for you to drink up.